-- a) A student may make changes to their enrolment contract prior to starting the programme/course or within the first 10% of the delivery period with no academic penalty.
-Such changes should be discussed and agreed with teaching staff and may include transfer from one course/programme to another course/programme, transfer from one semester to another or withdrawal from a course/programme.
-Any differences in fees will be either refunded or become a student liability as appropriate. - b) No transfers are available for programmes leading to non-formal awards.
+- a) A student may make changes to their enrolment contract prior to starting the programme/course or within the first 10% of the delivery period with no academic penalty. - b) No transfers are available for programmes leading to non-formal awards.